More Blog Posts

 Call me Captain Obvious, but it’s clear that business owners want to get their customers’ attention.

 The hitch here is that there’s a lot of static to cut through first.
-Currently, the average US smartphone user receives nearly 50 notifications per day.
+We receive a constant stream of notifications on our smartphones every day, including messages, reminders, and alerts.
 So, how can you stand out?

 Digital marketers need to be aware of all the tools they have at their disposal to reach their audiences.
 Two of the most effective tools out there are SMS notifications and push notifications.